zeromq/pyre/README.md

         a peer has sent one of our groups a message

 In SHOUT and WHISPER the message is a single frame in this version of Pyre.
-In ENTER, the headers frame contains a packed dictionary.
+In ENTER, the headers frame contains a packed dictionary, that can be unpacked using json.loads(msg) (see chat client).

 To join or leave a group, use the join() and leave() methods.
 To set a header value, use the set_header() method.
 To send a message